AdaCore/learn/content/courses/ada-idioms/chapters/introduction.rst

 :c:`struct` rather than a :c:`class` in C++ should be suspect in that case.
 (In C++ anything a :c:`struct` contains is compile-time visible to clients by default.)

+For further details about type views, please refer to that :ref:`specific section of the Advanced Ada course <Adv_Ada_Type_View>`.

 Bibliography